david-driscoll/david-driscoll.github.io/_drafts/dependency-injection-with-dnx-aka-aspnet5.md

 This will add `IInterface` to the service collection.

 #### Lifecycles
-There are different lifecycles that you can give your dependencies.
+When you configure your services, you can give them a specific lifecycle.
+This lifecycle is controlled by the container.

 * Singleton<br />
   These services will be constructed once, and from that point forward any other request for this service will return the same instance.
 It is like the traditional static singleton instance pattern.